developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/bluetooth/index.md

 * **MacAddress**: <span class='text-info'>string</span><br>
 MAC address of the Bluetooth device to connect with, expressed as a string of characters
 * **secureConnection**: <span class='text-info'>boolean</span> (true/false)<br>
-Determines whether to apply Bluetooth Security to the connection.
+Determines whether to apply Bluetooth Security to the connection (per device system setting)
 * **CallBackHandler**: <span class='text-info'>callback</span><br>
  * **Return parameters**: <span class='text-info'>HASH</span><br>
  	**Status**: string (“success” or “failure”)<br>
-	**Message**: Returns a relevant message
+	**Message**: Returns a relevant message:<br>
+	* Already connected to BT Device
+	* Bluetooth is not available on the running device
+	* Bluetooth is Off, Please turn on the Bluetooth
+	* Successfully Connected
+	* Something went wrong, Connection Failed

 #### Example